BudEcosystem/GenZ/README.md

 ## Generate

-This file allows to do inference from the huggingace model hub and runs a Gradio interface for inference on a specified input.
-This is an example code which can be modified as needed.
+This file allows to do inference from the huggingface model hub and runs a Gradio interface for inference on a specified input.
+This is an example code that can be modified as needed.

 Example usage: